 Tokenization, on the other hand, provides an extra layer of security.
-It follows the same initial steps of encryption, but instead of allowing that encrypted information to rest, it sends it on to a secure cloud data vault to be exchanged for an additional, unrelated token and stored safely from hackers.
+It follows the same initial steps of encryption, but instead of allowing that encrypted information to rest, it sends it on to a secure, offsite cloud to be exchanged for an additional, unrelated token and stored safely from hackers.
 This crucial extra step makes all the difference.
 It removes the sensitive data from your organization’s systems, so even in the event that a breach occurs, the only information accessible to hackers would be tokens that cannot be read or decoded without additional data.

 Other benefits of tokenization include the ability to accept sensitive data from any channel, secure any structured value, and send data to any processor, provider, gateway, or other endpoint.
 This can be achieved through the use of TokenEx’s suite of security products such as our Secure Tokenization Field, Mobile API, Ecommerce Package, Batch Processing, Transparent Gateway, and more.
 The result is a comprehensive solution for data protection and compliance that provides virtually unmatched business utility, agility, and flexibility for maximum reduction of risk and compliance scope.